annadmitrieff/StatStarPy/README.md

 ## Description

-StatStar is a Python translation of the Fortran code from "An Introduction to Modern Astrophysics" by Carroll & Ostlie, translated by me (Annie Dmitrieff) It performs inward integration of the stellar structure equations to create a model of a star's interior, given basic parameters like mass, luminosity, and composition.
+StatStar is a Python translation of the Fortran code from "An Introduction to Modern Astrophysics" by Carroll & Ostlie, translated by me (Annie Dmitrieff).
+It performs inward integration of the stellar structure equations to create a model of a star's interior, given basic parameters like mass, luminosity, and composition.

 The code includes:
 - Hydrostatic equilibrium calculations